JoelTurnblade/p4/readme.md

 __Read__
 - Login to <http://p4.turnblade.me>.
 - Go to 'Characters' or 'Enemies'
 - The Characters and Enemies associated with the account will be displayed.
-Characters can be linked to multiple accounts.
+Characters and Enemies can be associated with multiple accounts using the 'Sharing' tab.

 __Update__
 - Login to <http://p4.turnblade.me>.